adamsmd/BibScrape/README.md

   entry, the publisher page has probably stalled.
 Often, re-running BibScrape fixes the problem.

-- If a publisher page consistently hangs or errors, use `--show-window` to show the browser window and see what is going on.
+- If a publisher page consistently hangs or errors, use `--window` to show the browser window and see what is going on.

 - If an author name is formatted wrong, add an entry to your names file.
 See the "NAMES FILES" section of `bibscrape --help`.